permitio/opal/README.md

 Check out our main site at <a href="https://opal.ac">OPAL.ac</a> <br/> and this <a href="https://youtu.be/tG8jrdcc7Zo">Microsoft video briefly explaining OPAL and how it works with OPA</a>.

+Give us a star ⭐️ - If you are using OPAL or think it is an interesting project, we would love a star ❤️

 ## Table of contents
  - [Getting Started](#getting-started)
  - [Intro to OPAL](#intro)